WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-06-configure-dependency-injection-for-net-5-console-applications.md

 author: Wolfgang Ofner
 categories: [Programming]
 tags: [C#, .NET 5, Dependency Injection]
-description: Dependency Injection helps to write more testable and overal better applications and can be easily configured for .NET 5 console applications.
+description: Dependency Injection helps to write more testable and overall better applications and can be easily configured for .NET 5 console applications.
 ---

 Back in the .NET framework days dependency injection was not the easiest task.
 Fortunately, Microsoft made it a first class citizen with the introduction of .NET Core.
 This is especially true for ASP .NET Core application where dependency injection can be used with a single line of code.

-Unfortunately, .NET Core (and .NET 5) console applications do not come preconfigured for dependency injection.
+Unfortunately, .NET Core (and .NET 5) console applications do not come pre-configured for dependency injection.
 Therefore, this post will show you how to configure it for you .NET 5 console application.

 ## Configure Depndency Injection for a .NET 5 Console Application

-You can find the code of the demo on <a href="https://github.com/WolfgangOfner/ConsoleDependencyInjection" target="_blank" rel="noopener noreferrer">Github</a>.
+You can find the code of the demo on <a href="https://github.com/WolfgangOfner/ConsoleDependencyInjection" target="_blank" rel="noopener noreferrer">GitHub</a>.

 Create a new .NET 5 (.NET Core also works) application and install the Microsoft.Extensions.Hosting NuGet package.
-Next, create the following method which creates a DefaulBuilder and also allows you to register your instances with the dependency injection module.
+Next, create the following method which creates a DefaultBuilder and also allows you to register your instances with the dependency injection module.

 <script src="https://gist.github.com/WolfgangOfner/9b2677b1e0106ec20f3875020a92e7d2.js"></script>

-The AddTransient method configures dependency injection to create a new instance of the object everytime it is needed.
+The AddTransient method configures dependency injection to create a new instance of the object every time it is needed.
 Alternatively, you could use AddScoped or AddSingleton.
 Scoped objects are the same within a request, but different across different requests and Singleton objects are the same for every object and every request.

 You can add as many services as your application needs.

 ## Use Dependency Injection in a .NET 5 Console Application

 The dependency injection module is already configured and now you can use it.
-Pass the Services of the previously created IHostBuilder to a new method where you can instanciate a new object with it.
+Pass the Services of the previously created IHostBuilder to a new method where you can instantiate a new object with it.

 <script src="https://gist.github.com/WolfgangOfner/9f88d28d485ec3b32e1327e10b8558b8.js"></script>